Recommend Internet Explorer if using accessibility software.

 The literature review is often a chapter in your thesis or dissertation where you will describe and cite what research has already been done related to your topic, how this research has helped inform your own topic, and how your topic fits into the bigger picture of research in your discipline.
 Sometimes it will be broken up into several smaller sections in different chapters.
 It’s usually done as you get started with your own research, since it will help you understand the background of your topic.

 How can you learn what research has already been done on your topic?
 Your advisor should be able to point you to some key articles or authors in the field, and you can use library resources to find articles and other information on your topic.
 Each of those publications will have reference lists that will lead you to other relevant articles.
-The library has access to citation databases, such as Scopus and Web of Science, that will help you find out who has cited the articles you’re reading in order to build on their research.
+Scopus and Web of Science will help you find out who has cited the articles you’re reading in order to build on their research.
 To help you navigate your way through all of this information, be sure to get in touch with your subject librarian.
 He or she would be happy to help you out!

 “Reading and understanding an article isn’t always intuitive, and it certainly takes time.
 One tip I often share with students, is to start with the abstract, introduction and discussion sections.
 After you’ve read these, you should be able to identify the significance of the research and how it relates to your own project.
 This will help you decide which articles to take a closer look at.
 To keep organized, many students print out the articles and make notes on them, or keep their notes on a computer.”